gauravmahal/ReactJs/README.md

     * componentWillMount <deprecated> - called before components is inserted into the Dom
     * componentDidMount - called after components is inserted into the Dom
     * componentDidUpdate - called whenever a component is re-rendered

+# React-Router
+    * Adding fucntionality to the page to enable single-Page
+    * It become difficult to maintain navigation on url only through state management that's why wen need react router

+Divided into 3 parts

+## Browser-Router
+    * used to keep track of URL changes

+## Link
+    * component is used to invoke a change in the URL upon it being clicked on kind of hyperlink

+## Route
+    * based on the URL we are going to have routes which contain the paths